-Lock-Up Restrictions Certain of our stockholders are subject to certain restrictions on transfer until the termination
+Lock-Up Restrictions Certain of our stockholders are subject to certain restrictions on transfer until the termination of applicable lock-up periods.
+See "Shares Eligible for Future Sale" for further discussion.

-Market for Common Stock Our Common Stock is currently listed on The New York Stock Exchange under the symbol page 11 for a discussion of some of the factors you should carefully consider before deciding to invest in our common stock.
+Market for Common Stock Our Common Stock is currently listed on The New York Stock page 11 for a discussion of some of the factors you should carefully consider before deciding to invest in our common stock.

-"CDRE".
+Exchange under the symbol "CDRE".